Austin-Scott/HeatMap/README.md

 Coming soon...

 ### For anyone else
-Just download all of your GPS activities files in any of the supported formats below and save them inside of a folder/directory.
+Just download all of your GPS activity files in any of the supported formats below and save them inside of a folder/directory.
 Then select that directory when you start the program and follow the on screen instructions!

 ## Beta Testing
 Please note that this application is currently in Beta and there are probably bugs that I haven't caught yet.
 All feedback is accepted and encouraged!!
 Thank you for being a Beta tester!